The story of a historic, yet vibrant village church

 Christ Church in the present

 Following the retirement of Walter Drain in 2002, the Revd (now Canon) Rodney Nicholson, vicar of St Paul’s Low Moor, became Priest-in-charge of Chatburn and Downham, retiring in October 2014.
-He is succeeded by our current vicar the Revd Andy Froud, who is also vicar of St Mary Magdalene, Clitheroe, and is assisted by the Revd Anne Hardacre, a retired assistant priest, who is present most Sundays.
+He is succeeded by our current priest in charge the Revd Andy Froud, who is also vicar of St Mary Magdalene, Clitheroe, and is assisted by the Revd Anne Hardacre, a retired assistant priest, who is present most Sundays.
+In September 2018 Revd Catherine Hale-Heighway became Associate Minister with responsibility for Christ Church, Chatburn and St.Pauls, Low Moor, Clitheroe.
+Revd Canon David Mewis,Retired Priest is also our current organist.

 New Organ & Re-ordering